 The elements of the content strategist role both parallel and intersect those of the project manager’s role in 5 ways: end user/customer focus; work planning and prioritization; incremental testing and POCs; work and resource management; and measuring (for) success.

-Scott Abel, of the Content Wrangler, has defined the role of content strategist as “concerned with the actions, resources, costs, opportunities, threats, and timetables associated with producing content” that meets an organization’s business goals and supports its overall vision.
+Scott Abel, of The Content Wrangler, has defined the role of a content strategist as “concerned with the actions, resources, costs, opportunities, threats, and timetables associated with producing content” that meet an organization’s business goals and supports its overall vision.

 Read on to discover the first of the 5 intersects and to discover some of the tricks of the content strategist’s trade.
 (See 7 Definitions of Content Strategy (in 16 Years) for a glimpse into the evolution of content strategy.)